Skip to content

 What is a PEG-J?

-A PEG-J is a gastrostomy tube which is inserted directly through the abdominal wall and into the stomach.
-It has a soft sponge filled balloon or bumper on the inside of the stomach and a firm plastic/polyurethane fixation device on the external abdominal wall which secures the tube.
-Through this tube, there is a thinner extension tube which is placed into the jejunum (small bowel).
+A PEG-J is a gastrostomy tube, which is inserted directly through the abdominal wall and into the stomach.
+It has silicone bumper on the inside of the stomach to secure the tube internally and a plastic fixation device on the external abdominal wall, which secures the tube externally – also known as an external fixator.
+Through the gastrostomy tube, there is a thinner extension tube called a jejunal extension, which is placed into the jejunum (small bowel).
 PEG-J tubes have both a gastric port and a jejunal port on the end of the tube.

 Photo of a PEG-J tube with the parts labelled.